 A more pertinent topic discussed was not if corporates would bring cash stateside, but how they plan to use that cash.
 According to an article published by Bloomberg, nearly ninety percent of cash repatriated in a 2004 tax holiday funded activities such as shareholder dividends and stock buybacks.

 Our survey indicated a shift from 2004 in how corporates plan to put repatriated funds to use with new tax incentives.
 Aside from paying down debt or typical buybacks/investor derivatives, the majority of respondents indicated an interest in short-term, low-risk investments (59 percent) and technology updates (62 percent).

-Sean Van Gundy, managing director of working capital advisory for C2FO explains this shift in goals for repatriated funds.
+Sean Van Gundy, managing director of working capital advisory for C2FO explains this shift in goals for repatriated cash.